Published: July 29, 2018

-I'm sure when you come across this article you might think of a lot of things crossing your mind when your reading the title.
+I'm sure when you come across this article you might think of a lot of things crossing your mind when you are reading the title.

 Like Soft skills?
-Why do i need to learn it?
+Why do I need to learn it?
 Isn't it better for me, to just learn new technology and be better in my craft?
-Why does it matter that i need to learn it?
-There's tons of things for me to learn.
+Why does it matter that I need to learn it?
+There are tons of things for me to learn.

 Is it networking with new people?
 Speaking in front of a crowd?, Writing reports? presenting ideas or projects?
 Persuading someone to a certain way of thinking?

 In a certain way, yes it's above just that it might not be what you think it is.
 Have you ever tried to share videos, messages that you feel is important?

 Have you ever talk about things you loved, that you can't wait to share with everyone.
 Either through conversations, Facebook, Twitter, Instagram or SnapChat?

 What I'm getting into is actually about things you are passionate about.
 So you believe the world would want or believe in your message to make the world a much better place than it could be.

 So you might think that yeah it's fine and dandy, so what's the point of learning about soft skills as a software developer?